software-students-fall2023/1-specification-exercise-jpem/README.md

 ## User Requirements

-- **Finding the Right Match:** Desire for a pet that harmonizes with one's personality.
+- **Finding the Right Match:** As a lonely individual, I want to find an emotional support animal that matches my personality so that I can have a companion who understands and complements me.

-- **Profile Creation:** Efficient profile setup to aid in optimal animal matching.
+- **Profile Creation:** As a new user, I want to easily create a profile detailing my interests and personality so that the app can find the best animal match for me.

-- **Choice of Animal Type:** Flexibility to specify desired animal types.
+- **Choice of Animal Type:** As a user with specific preferences, I want to select the type of animal I'm interested in so that I'm only matched with animals I'm comfortable with.

-- **Learning About the Animal:** Comprehensive profiles detailing animal backgrounds.
+- **Learning About the Animal:** As a prospective pet owner, I want to see detailed profiles of the animals, including their history, temperament, and needs, so that I can make an informed decision.

-- **Effortless Communication:** Smooth interface to engage with shelters or current owners.
+- **Easy Communication:** As a user, I want to easily communicate with shelters or current owners so that I can ask questions and arrange meetings with potential emotional support animals.

-- **Safety Protocols:** Assurance of verified and safe animal listings.
+- **Safety Measures:** As a concerned individual, I want to know that all animals on the platform are verified and safe so that I can trust my future companion.

-- **Feedback Mechanism:** Access to reviews from previous adopters for informed decisions.
+- **Feedback and Reviews:** As a user, I want to read reviews and feedback from other users who have adopted animals so that I can make a more informed decision.

-- **Profile Adaptability:** Convenient profile and preference updates to reflect evolving needs.
+- **Updating Preferences:** As a user whose preferences change, I want to easily update my profile and animal preferences so that I continue to get matches that suit my current situation.

-- **Post-Adoption Guidance:** Resources and tips for post-adoption care.
+- **Post-Adoption Guidance:** As a new pet owner, I want access to resources and tips on taking care of my emotional support animal so that we can have a harmonious relationship.

-- **Community Engagement:** Platform for interaction with a supportive community of adopters.
+- **Community Engagement:** As a user, I want to interact with a community of like-minded individuals who have also adopted emotional support animals so that I can share experiences and gain insights.

 ---